Can you fly with a checked firearm? Yes, and it’s more common than you might think!

 - United Airlines

 You’ll also need to know the laws for wherever you’re flying to.
-Airport staff only checks to make sure you’re following the airline and the TSA’s rules.
-So even if your gun is checked legally, you may be in violation of local laws once you reach your destination.
+Airport staff only check to make sure you’re following the airline’s and TSA’s rules.
+Even if your gun is checked legally, you can get in serious trouble once you reach your destination if you’re breaking local laws.

 This form allows you to bring your firearms back into the country without having to pay duty on them.
 And this is especially important for foreign-made guns.
-It can cover other foreign-made items as well and can be used multiple times — so hold on to it for future trips.
+It covers other foreign-made items and you can use it multiple times, so hold on to it for future trips.

-You’ll want to get all this information together early so you have plenty of time to get it filled out properly before you leave, especially if you need a visa.
+Get all this information together early so you have plenty of time to fill out the form properly before you leave, especially if you need a visa.

-Rules are subject to change.
-As a general rule, double-check regulations prior to flights.
-Never assume.
+Rules change.
+As a general rule, double-check regulations prior to each flight.

-Take a moment to check your case before leaving the airport to ensure it is still secure and nothing is missing.
+Take a moment to check your case before leaving the airport to ensure it’s still secure.

-If it’s been zip-tied it’s handy to have a pocket knife stashed in an easily-accessible pocket on your checked baggage so you can remove the zip tie.
+Sometimes a TSA or airline employee will zip-tie your case shut, so it’s handy to have a pocket knife stashed in an easily-accessible pocket on a checked bag so you can cut it off.

 -